-As a research associate with the Geomatics and Landscape Ecology lab (GLEL) at Carleton University, my research interests merge landscape ecology and wildlife conservation: Can we extrapolate how species respond to attributes of their local environment such as patch size, patch isolation, and edge effects to large areas as a way to infer effects of habitat fragmentation over landscapes and regions?
-How does habitat heterogeneity and landscape configuration influence species responses across scales?
-Broadly, I’m interested in understanding how environmental factors influence animal behaviour, including habitat selection, predator-prey dynamics, and ultimately population dynamics.
+My research interests merge landscape ecology and wildlife conservation.
+I’m interested in understanding how environmental factors influence animal behaviour, including habitat selection, predator-prey dynamics, and ultimately population dynamics.
 I am particularly interested in non-invasive and multi-species approaches to answer these complex questions.
 Cross-scale extrapolations of animal responses are central themes of my research.

 As a member of the Bear Specialist Group (BSG) under the International Union for Conservation of Nature (IUCN), l'm involved in a number of applied conservation projects, and including designing and leading a field-based project looking at habitat selection patterns and distribution overlap between sloth bears and Asiatic black bears in and around protected areas of the Terai Arc of Nepal and India.